numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

 }
 ```

-Once you have both `text` and `labeledExamples` variables properly set, you can initialize a `TextClassifier` object and call its `ClassifyOrDefault` method.
+Once you have both `textSnippet` and `labeledExamples` variables properly set, you can initialize a `TextClassifier` object and call its `ClassifyOrDefault` method.

 Apart from `Label`, the `TextClassifierResult` object contains some diagnostic information, which we can use to improve the accuracy of the classsification.